If you comply with their request, you are guilty of discriminatory practices.

 He or she may not waive his right to rescind under any circumstances.

-In ×hare purchases, buyers are afforded a statutory right to rescind the contract within a specified period, and this right cannot be waived.
-This protection is designed to prevent buyers from making hasty decisions and ensures they have the opportunity to reconsider their investment.
+In the context of ×hare purchases, purchasers are granted a statutory right to rescind the contract, which cannot be waived regardless of the circumstances or terms of the purchase.
+This protection is in place to ensure that buyers have the opportunity to reconsider their decision without pressure.

 A) He or she may only do so if the ×hare purchase contract includes a provision for cancellation after the first use of the ×hare property.